wsafight/fixi/README.md

 This button will issue a `GET` request to the `/content` relative URL and place the HTML returned by that request inside the output tag below it.

+fixi is [scheme](https://scheme.org/) to [htmx](https://htmx.org)'s [common lisp](https://lisp-lang.org/): it is
-In contrast to [htmx](https://htmx.org) fixi is designed to be as simple as possible while still being useful for real world projects.
-This means it does not have many features found in htmx, including:
+designed to be as simple as possible while still being useful for real world projects.

+This means it does not have many of the features found in htmx, including:

 * [request queueing](https://htmx.org/attributes/hx-sync/)
 * [history support](https://htmx.org/docs/#history)